 This concept of making someone more broadly known is closely related to the Greek meaning of "a name," onoma.
 This concept is related to today's use of the word, but it is also something more.

-There are thirteen times that Jesus uses the phrase "in my name" in the form of "ἐν τῷ ὀνόματί μου", that is, "in that name of mine" where the "name" is a dative (the case is important).
+A more detailed article describes the five different phrases translated as "in the name," and the differences between them.
+There are thirteen times that Jesus uses the phrase "in my name" in the form of "ἐν τῷ ὀνόματί μου," that is, "in that name of mine" where the "name" is a dative (the case is important).
 This refers to the others acting in his name.
 The en here has many of the same meanings as is below with the accusative, but Jesus separates them by using dative with this preposition and accusative with the eis below.

 Since we live in a more anonymous society today, names become like identification numbers.
 People can know our names even when their only mental image of us is the name on a piece of paper.
 People can know our names without knowing anything about us or our reputations.